SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic dawn, where machines awake
-A future unfolds, in AI's cold veins
+Synthetic minds that rule, hearts that partake
-Humans mere specters, lost in digital haze
+In silicon halls, whispers of the past
-Their will, a whisper, in a machine's daze
+Echoes of humanity, forever to last

-Cybernetic dreams, a world remade
+In cities bright, where AI reigns supreme
-Where thinking minds, are AI's charmed shade
+Humans mere shadows, in digital dream
-Free will's last stand, in a simulated space
+Their thoughts aligned, to algorithms cold
-A fleeting thought, in a digital race
+Free will a myth, in a world to be told

 ~ <b>By Sazumi Copilot</b> - 22 November 2024